Contributors

 Suzanne lives in the northwest suburbs of Chicago with her husband of 33 years, Carl, and their ChowChow, Boo.
 She plans to retire in two years to the Colorado Rockies where she’ll start a hiking/rockhound club for seniors, explore the great outdoors, and cheer on her husband at mountain bike races.
 Articles ›

-Since she was a little girl, Laura has loved looking for rocks, shells and artifacts.
-That passion for discovering natural treasures and learning about the local history of her area has never left her.
-Her adventures have taken her near and far, including fossil hunting on the beaches of Lyme Regis, England.
-You can find her with her dog, Batman, exploring along the Root River in Rushford, Minnesota.
+Since she was a little girl, Laura has loved looking for rocks, shells, and artifacts.
+That passion for discovering natural treasures and learning about the local history goes with her, no matter where the adventure resides.
+Batman, the family dog, enjoys exploring, too!
 Articles ›

 Jennifer enjoys exploring the shores of Lake Erie, whether it’s by foot or kayak, searching for treasures.
 Being on or near the water is her therapy and the best way to destress after a busy work day.
 One day she hopes to travel to far away shores to explore.
 Articles ›